inria-larsen/activity-recognition-prediction-wearable/online_recognition/README.md

-## Running the demo

-### Prepare the Windows machine with Xsens and the Ubuntu machine with the activity recognition
+## Prepare the Windows machine with Xsens and the Ubuntu machine with the activity recognition

 On the Windows machine (AnDyExpe):